AnandK-2024/Smart-contract-Audting-Training-week3-4-5-6/Integer Overflow and Underflow.md

 Lets assume we have an integer stored in `1 byte`.
 The least number we can store in `one byte is 0`, so let’s take that.
 This is `00000000`.
 Now, suppose we substract 2 to it to get `00000010`.
 The result is in `negative number(-2)` but unsigned integer can't store negative number,after substraction found `11111110`. so result is `254` in decimal.
 So the final answer is `11111110` in `8 bits` this repersent underflow.

+here is the function to get subsituation of unsigned integer in solidity:

+    function get(uint8 a, uint8 b) public pure returns(uint8 result){
+       unchecked { return a - b; }
+    }